- Profit or Loss From Farming

 Limit on passive losses.

-If you checked the "No" box and you have a loss from this business, you may have to use Form 8582 to figure your allowable loss, if any, to enter on Schedule F (Form 1040), line 34.
+If you checked the "No" box and you have a loss from this business, you may have to use Form 8582 to figure your allowable loss, if any, to enter on Schedule F (Form 1040 or 1040-SR), line 34.
 In most cases, you can deduct losses from passive activities only to the extent of income from passive activities.
 For details, see Pub.
 925.

 In Part I, show income received for items listed on lines 1 through 8.
 In most cases, include both the cash actually or constructively received and the fair market value of goods or other property received for these items.
 Income is constructively received when it's credited to your account or set aside for you to use.